apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_contains`

-Returns true, if each element of the second array appearing in the first array, otherwise false.
+Returns true, if each element of the second array appears in the first array, otherwise false.

 ```
 array_contains(first_array, second_array)